Little Key Press

 Has the killer been the clock all along?I don't know, but you do.And I can't wait to read about it!

 NOTE: It's fairly firm, but if you feel strongly that something fits, submit it.
-What's the worst that can happen?—I'm looking for 12 stories + 2 on a bubble as stretch goals (you'll know where you sit in this space)—You may submit up to two stories per author.
-They must be submitted in separate emails.—No previously published work.—The payment for each story will be $40 and a paperback contributor copy.NOTE: Like the previous Little Key Press anthology, Claw Machine, Clock will be Kickstarter funded.
+What's the worst that can happen?—I'm looking for 12 stories.—Only one story per author.—No previously published work.—Simultaneous submissions okay, but email if it gets accepted elsewhere ASAP.—The payment for each story will be $40 and a paperback contributor copy.NOTE: Like the previous Little Key Press anthology, Claw Machine, Clock will be Kickstarter funded.

 —Should the Kickstarter not be successful, there is a royalty-share contingency in the contract.

-The past Kickstarter for reference.—For transparency's sake, here is how I will be choosing the stories.
+The past Kickstarter for reference.—Stretch goals are TBD.—For transparency's sake, here is how I will be choosing the stories.

 —The final decisions will be made no later than January 2026.